CommSec Pocket vs Raiz Invest

 The two apps claim to fame is they allow users to invest small amounts into pre-set funds containing hundreds of listed companies.

-CommSec Pocket is the latest investment app to hit the Australian market, launching at the end of July by the CBA's investment arm, CommSec.
-It caused a stir thanks to its low brokerage fees of $2 and low minimum investment requirement of just $50.
+CommSec Pocket is the beginner-friendly app from the Commonwealth Bank's investing arm, CommSec.
+It offers low brokerage fees of $2 (on trades up to $1,000) and low minimum investment requirement of just $50.

 Raiz Invest (previously Acorns) launched in 2016 in Australia and quickly became popular for its round-up feature which invests spare change from daily purchases into an investment portfolio of your choosing.
 Today more than 3 million customer sign ups and over $1 billion in total funds under management across its Australian, Indonesian and Malaysian customer base.